tldr-pages/tldr/pages/common/git-checkout.md

 `git checkout --track {{remote_name}}/{{branch_name}}`

-- Discard all unstaged changes in the current folder (see `git reset` for more undo-like commands):
+- Discard all unstaged changes in the current directory (see `git reset` for more undo-like commands):

 `git checkout .`